sethadams2024/networking-lab-journal/day_to_day.md

 I think it might be best to look into VirtualBox and even a ticketing service, and make fake tickets and organize my thoughts as I learn.
 ------------------------------------------------------------------------------------------------------------------------------------------------
 Day 7 (1 week) 4.17.25
-Network equipment came in last night, and now I am in the process of setting it up
+Network equipment came in last night, and now I am in the process of setting it up.
 - Due to having two PC's and now 2 HDMI cables, 2 power cables, and 2 Ethernet cables.
 I had to use some tape to tie it together and cable manage.
 - I will start configuring the equipment tomorrow.
 Please look at the "Creating a LAN" Project folder.
 - I decided to turn from my Udemy course and follow Professor Messor when it comes to learning A+